NS-Net: Decoupling CLIP Semantic Information through NULL-Space for Generalizable AI-Generated Image Detection: Experiments

 \textbf{Performance on AIGIBench.} Given the rapid evolution of generative techniques, existing detection datasets often fall short in evaluating contemporary AI-generated image detection methods.
 We address this by utilizing the AIGIBench dataset \cite{li2025artificial}, which includes a wide range of advanced generative models (Table \ref{tab:AIGIBench_Acc}).
-Our method still maintains the highest detection accuracy, with the improvement of 2.8\% compared with the state-of-the-art methods.
+Our method still maintains the highest detection accuracy, with the improvement of 1.8\% compared with the state-of-the-art methods.
 It significantly outperforms UnivFD by over 10\% on most datasets, with a 21.4\% improvement on GLIDE, owing to its ability to eliminate semantic information from CLIP’s upstream training while retaining fine-grained features essential for detection.
-However, performance on SocialRF (18.4\%) and CommunityAI (8.9\%) remains low, consistent with other methods, likely due to the heterogeneous and unknown generative methods in these datasets, suggesting further research.